-Staff VPN Service guide
+Staff VPN service guide

-- Using the VPN service
+VPN service requirements

 This service is currently only available to registered College staff and can only be setup on College-owned computers (preferably which have the College software image installed), are networked and so fully compliant with our network security policies including being added to the College domain.